ltgcgo/docs/src/octavia/support/screen.md

 A recreation of the screens on KORG NS5R, with help from JayB.

+The font used for labels is Jost, licensed under SIL OFL.

 ### Octavia QY
 * **Lead developer**: Lumière Élevé